-Plants and Animals - All plants, animals, minerals and other natural features in state parks are protected.
+Plants and Animals - All plants, animals, minerals, and other natural features in state parks are protected.
 It is unlawful to remove, alter, or destroy them.

 Trash - Please dispose of trash properly.
-Receptacles are located in the campground and at the Oasis Group site.
+Dumpsters are located in the campground and at the Oasis Group site.
 Please do not burn trash in fire rings or grills.

-Vandalism - It is unlawful to mutilate or deface any natural or constructed feature or structure.
+Vandalism - It is unlawful to mutilate or deface any natural feature or man-made structure.
 Please help keep our parks beautiful.